sjm-practice/microscope/README.md

     - shouldn't/couldn't an exception be thrown in this case?
 * I don't see where css class .not-found and .access-denied are defined (in the source).
     - the access-denied message is not displayed formatted
+* Subsequent feedback notes were submitted to authors via disqus